restx/restx/README.md

 Here is a brief summary of each module:

-Main modules:
+### Main modules:

 - `restx-common`: Some shared utilities, only few ones, relying on Guava we already get a lot of nice utilities from there.
 - `restx-factory`: RESTX Dependency Injection (DI) container.
-- `restx-factory-testing`: A module dedicated to test `restx-factory` features involving annotation processing.
+Brought as transitive dependency from restx-core.
 - `restx-classloader`: Hot reload / hot compile support
-- `restx-build`: The very simple tool which generates POM / Ivy files from `md.restx.json` files
+- `restx-apidocs-doclet`: Some javadoc doclets used when generating apidocs
 - `restx-core`: Core module, includes the REST framework, base security, JSON support, Validation, ...

+*By relying on `restx-core` module, every of modules described above will be retrieved as transitive dependencies*

 - `restx-core-annotation-processor`: Annotation processing to generate routers based on RESTX core annotations.
-Needed at build time only.
+Needed at compile/build time only.

+### Optional dependencies providing specific features

+- `restx-i18n`: I18n Support
-- `restx-security-basic`: A basic implementation of security, still enough in many cases.
+- `restx-security-basic`: A basic implementation of security, still enough in many cases but you can remove it at will
+- `restx-core-java8`: Java 8 support (like Optional) for restx
 - `restx-specs-tests`: Enables using RESTX specs as JUnit tests.
+- `restx-specs-tests-java8`: Support for java 8 time API during specs tests
-- `restx-specs-server`: Enables using RESTX specs as HTTP mocks.
+- `restx-specs-server`: Enables using RESTX specs as HTTP mocks (running a server serving spec files responses given spec files requests).
-- `restx-i18n`: I18n Support

-Admin console modules:
+- `restx-factory-testing`: A module dedicated to test `restx-factory` features involving annotation processing.

+#### MongoDB support through Jongo API:

+- `restx-jongo`: Main MongoDB support through Jongo API.
+- `restx-jongo-specs-tests`: Support of Jongo in your specs (recording and running).

+#### Admin console modules (these are not required modules and are intended only for administration/monitoring) :

 - `restx-admin`: The pluggable RESTX admin web console.
 - `restx-apidocs`: The famous API Docs web console, as a plugin for `restx-admin`.